 From the Millfields Rd Bridge III

-Another picture taken from almost the exact same location except in colour and on a very cold looking winter’s day.
-Judging by the wet appearance of the stove-tops Elisabeth would seem to be “on blast”.
+Another picture taken from almost the exact same location on what is clearly cold winter’s day but obviously some years previously since the works is in operation and judging by the wet appearance of the stove-tops Elisabeth would seem to be “on blast”.

 From the Canal II